khufkens/equi2pano/README.md

 [https://www.panomoments.com/](https://www.panomoments.com/)

-DISCLAIMER: I'm not affiliated with the project but only provide this tool as an easy processing tool!
+DISCLAIMER: I'm not affiliated with the project but only provide this tool for easy processing!